vmware-tanzu-labs/educates-training-platform/developer-docs/build-instructions.md

 Build Instructions
 ==================

-If you are hoping to contribute to Educates, before you attempt to build a local version of Educates and start modifying any code, read our [contribution guidelines](../CONTRIBUTING.md).
+If you are hoping to contribute to Educates, before you attempt to build a local version of Educates and start modifying any code, read our [contribution guidelines](../CONTRIBUTING.md) and reach out to us to discuss any changes you are considering.

 Local Kubernetes environment
 ----------------------------